swandoola/laravel-gmail-mod/readme.md

 To modify the scopes and the credentials file name, just run:

-Run `php artisan vendor:publish --provider="Dacastro4\LaravelGmail\LaravelGmailServiceProvider"` and modify the config file `config/gmail.php`.
+Run `php artisan vendor:publish --provider="Swandoola\LaravelGmail\LaravelGmailServiceProvider"` and modify the config file `config/gmail.php`.

 ### Allow multi user credentials
 To allow multi user credentials change `allow_multiple_credentials` to `true` in your config file or set the .env variable